NASA mission with Bernese participation

 Bern's expertise in camera systems sought after

 "It is a real honor to be part of this incredibly exciting mission," says Nicolas Thomas.
-The Professor of Astrophysics at the University of Bern has been appointed co-investigator on the scientific team of EIS, the camera system on board the Europa Clipper space probe, due to his many years of experience and expertise with camera systems.
+The Professor of Astrophysics at the University of Bern has been appointed co-investigator on the scientific team for the mission cameras, the Europa Imaging System (EIS), on board the Europa Clipper space probe, due to his many years of experience and expertise with camera systems.

 About the person